n1n9-jp/gemini-cli-tips/README.md

 This will store that fact so you (or the AI) don't forget it [later](https://binaryverseai.com/gemini-cli-open-source-ai-tool/#:~:text=Gemini%20CLI%20Ultimate%20Agent%3A%2060,a%20branch%20of%20conversation).
 You can then recall everything in memory with /memory show at any time.

-The **/memory** commands provide a simple but powerful mechanism for *persistent memory*.
+The `/memory` commands provide a simple but powerful mechanism for *persistent memory*.
 When you use /memory add \<text\>, the given text is appended to your project's global context (technically, it's saved into the global \~/.gemini/GEMINI.md file or the project's [GEMINI.md](https://genmind.ch/posts/Howto-Supercharge-Your-Terminal-with-Gemini-CLI/#:~:text=,load%20memory%20from%20%60GEMINI.md).
 It's a bit like taking a note and pinning it to the AI's virtual bulletin board.
 Once added, the AI will always see that note in the prompt context for future interactions, across sessions.

 Consider an example: you're debugging an issue and discover a non-obvious insight ("The config flag X\_ENABLE must be set to true or the service fails to start").
 If you add this to memory, later on if you or the AI are discussing a related problem, it won't overlook this critical detail - it's in the context.

 **Using /memory:**

-* \*/memory add "\<text\>"\* - Add a fact or note to memory (persistent context).
+* `memory add "\<text\>"\` - Add a fact or note to memory (persistent context).
 This updates the GEMINI.md immediately with the new entry.

-* \*/memory show\* - Display the full content of the memory (i.e. the combined context file that's currently loaded).
+* `memory show` - Display the full content of the memory (i.e. the combined context file that's currently loaded).

-* \*/memory refresh\* - Reload the context from disk (useful if you manually edited the GEMINI.md file outside of Gemini CLI, or if multiple people are collaborating on it).
+* `memory refresh` - Reload the context from disk (useful if you manually edited the GEMINI.md file outside of Gemini CLI, or if multiple people are collaborating on it).

 Because the memory is stored in Markdown, you can also manually edit the GEMINI.md file to curate or organize the info.
 The /memory commands are there for convenience during conversation, so you don't have to open an editor.